deltachat/deltachat-pages/en/help.md

 ### I can't import my existing PGP key into Delta Chat.

+With a very good chance, the problem is that your key is encrypted and/or uses a password.
+Such keys are not supported by Delta Chat.
+You may remove the passphrase encryption and the password and try the import again.
+If you want to keep your passphrase you'll have to create an e-mail alias for use with Delta Chat such that Delta Chat's key is tied to this e-mail alias.

-In general, Delta Chat should support "common" private key formats, however, it is unlikely that we will support 100% of all private keys of any sources.
+Format wise, Delta Chat supports common OpenPGP private key formats, however, it is unlikely that we will support 100% of all private keys of any sources.
 This is also not the main focus of Delta Chat (in fact, the large majority of the Delta Chat users will not have any key before they start using Delta).
 However, we try to support private keys from other sources as good as possible.

-With a very good chance, the problem is that your key is encrypted and/or uses a password.
-Such keys are not supported by Delta Chat.
-Please remove the encryption and the password and try the import again.

 Removing the password from the private key will be different, depending on the software you use to manage your PGP keys.
 With Enigmail, you can set your